wasp-lang/wasp/web/docs/guides/crud.md

 }
 ```

 That's it.
-You can now run `wasp start` and see the app in action.
+You can now run `wasp start` and see the app in action ⚡️

 You should see a login page and a signup page.
 After you log in, you should see a page with a list of tasks and a form to create new tasks.

 ### Future of CRUD operations in Wasp

 CRUD operations currently have a limited set of knowledge about the business logic they are implementing.

-For example, they don't know that a task should be connected to the user that is creating it.
+- For example, they don't know that a task should be connected to the user that is creating it.
 This is why we had to override the `create` operation in the example above.

-Another thing, they are not aware of the authorization rules.
+- Another thing: they are not aware of the authorization rules.
 For example, they don't know that a user should not be able to create a task for another user.
 In the future, we will be adding role-based authorization to Wasp, and we plan to make CRUD operations aware of the authorization rules.

-Another issue is input validation and sanitization.
+- Another issue is input validation and sanitization.
 For example, we might want to make sure that the task description is not empty.

-To conclude, CRUD operations are a mechanism for getting a backend up and running quickly, but it depends on the information it can get from the Wasp app.
+CRUD operations are a mechanism for getting a backend up and running quickly, but it depends on the information it can get from the Wasp app.
 The more information that it can pick up from your app, the more powerful it will be out of the box.

 We plan on supporting CRUD operations and growing them to become the easiest way to create your backend.
+Follow along on [this Github issue](https://github.com/wasp-lang/wasp/issues/1253) to see how we are doing.

 ---